 - Poor concentration

 - Memory problems

 - Morning headaches

 - Frequent urination at night

 If you suspect you are experiencing OSA, we recommend consulting Dr. Schalch Lepe, at which point he will likely recommend a home sleep study, using various portable devices such as WatchPAT ®, Sleep Image ® or Night Owl ®.
 These at-home tests measure your breathing, oxygen levels, body position, sleep stages, snoring intensity and other factors as you sleep, in order to get a good picture of what is happening during the night.

 Depending on the results of this test, there are several different treatment options available.

-How Will Dr. Schalch Lepe Treat My Obstructive Sleep Apnea?
+How Does Dr. Schalch Lepe Treat Sleep Apnea?

 There are various approaches to treating OSA, and treatment often requires a multifaceted approach.
 Depending on the patient’s circumstances, Dr. Schalch Lepe may treat OSA with minimally invasive procedures, surgery, and home testing devices before and after treatment.